Posted on in the International Journal of Philippine Science and Technology 2016 Volume 9 Issue Number 1 Page 1—9

 The current administration has been supportive of efforts to modernize tertiary and postgraduate education as well.
 Since Benigno S. Aquino III assumed the presidency, government expenditure on public education has enjoyed annual increases.
 Out of the education sector's PHP 364.9 billion budget for 2015, PHP 43.3 billion was given to SUCs—a 13.8 percent increase over the 2014 allotment—"to provide for needed faculty, operating funds, and capital outlays," according to President Aquino himself.
 Over PHP 3 billion was made available for scholarships under SUCs and more than PHP 2 billion for scholarships administered by CHED.

-The budget of the University of the Philippines (UP), as specified in the General Appropriations Act, also climbed from PHP 4.6 million (actually released) in 2011 to PHP 13.1 million in 2015.
+The budget of the University of the Philippines (UP), as specified in the General Appropriations Act, also climbed from PHP 4.6 billion (actually released) in 2011 to PHP 13.1 billion in 2015.
 UP President Alfredo E. Pascual remarked that "The increased funding for UP shows that the national government now recognizes that every peso given to the University is not an expense but an investment in the future of our country."
 UP, as the national university, is mandated to lead in the vision for S&T and R&D in the Philippines.